 To prepare for the snowy runs ahead, spend some time incorporating balance exercises into your pre-run routine.
 Practice isolating exercises on one side of the body at a time and throw in a few balance challenges that will really get your muscles working.

 The more prepared and better balanced your body is indoors, the better it will be able to handle running on snow outside.
 Set yourself up for success this winter running season by completing a few simple balance exercises each week.

-Running on snow requires a great deal of effort, no matter how many winters you have run through outdoors.
+Running in the snow requires a great deal of effort, no matter how many winters you have run through outdoors.
 The uneven, slippery terrain requires more physical effort and mental focus than any other time of year.